phiresky/blog/posts/2021/led-strips-for-indoor-lighting.md

 ---
-hidden: true
+title: Knowledge dump about LED Strips for indoor lighting
+subtitle: (somewhat unstructured thoughts)
+date: 2021-10-14
+updated: 2022-07-03
 ---

-# Knowledge Dump about LED Strips for indoor lighting
+# Introduction / Motivation

-- have previously used LED strips for decorative lighting

-- but why not replace all lighting with LED strips?
+Most people use LED strips only for decorative/moon lighting (with intense colours but not very bright).
+I have done this too.
+But I thought why not replace all lighting with LED strips?

-- bright light during the day is important
+By now, most people have heard that reducing artifical or blue or any light during the evening can improve the sleep quality.
+There's many tools such as blue-light filtering glasses and software that reduce the amount of blue light during the evening.
+But getting a lot of bright high quality light during the day also seems to be important, so spending some time optimizing your indoor light setup is worth it.

 I am only briefly going to touch on subjects you can find tons of information about online (Colors, CRI, ), and focus on things you can't find so easily: